Forty Hill: Transport

 There are many bus services which serve the area.
 Also nearby is Gordon Hill railway station.
 The area was formerly crossed by the A105 road, running north from Enfield Town past Forty Hall and Myddelton House to meet the A1010 near Waltham Cross.
 This was altered to terminate at the A110 in Enfield Town, and the main route cut to discourage through traffic from using the narrow Maiden's Bridge.
 There are now no major roads crossing the area, which is by-passed by the A110 to the south and the A10 to the east.

 Places of interest

 Forty Hall Manor and Country Park is a manor with gardens, both of which can be explored.
 It is open all year round.
 Many events and exhibitions are held here.
+Forty Hall Farm includes an orchard and vineyard and hosts a monthly farmers' market as well live music events.

 The London Loop long-distance footpath follows the Turkey Brook to the north of Forty Hall.
 Nearby to the north in Bulls Cross are Myddelton House Gardens (former home of botanist E. A. Bowles, open at certain times during the year) and Capel Manor horticultural college with 74 acre of grounds open to the public, including a maze and themed gardens.
 Special events take place here throughout the year.
 Also nearby are Whitewebbs Park and Clay Hill House.